 Operating under the Indian Health Service, the Miccosukee Health Clinic is located in Miami.
 They support local members of the Miccosukee tribe, offering various health and wellness services.
 Some of the available treatments include pharmaceutical services, primary nursing care, counseling support, and dental care.
 Clients in addiction recovery can work individually with a counselor to address their condition and take steps toward sobriety.

-Drug Laws in Flordia
+Drug Laws in Florida

 Good Samaritan Law